Skip to Content

 Director

 Sharon directed her first play in 2003 as part of Ottawa’s Youth Infringement Festival.
 Since then, she’s directed more than 20 pieces and assisted the director on half a dozen more, working primarily in Newfoundland and Labrador with companies such as Best Kind Productions, New Curtain Theatre Company, Grand Bank Regional Theatre, Power Productions, Stephenville Theatre Festival, and Girl Power Inc. In 2018 she was able to return to her roots in Ottawa to direct for Bear & Company.
-Since 2017, she has been working regularly with Artistic Fraud of Newfoundland as director of transVersing, co-director of City of Stories, and assistant/touring director of Between Breaths and their upcoming project, I Forgive You.
+Since 2017, she has been working regularly with Artistic Fraud of Newfoundland as director of transVersing, co-director of City of Stories, and assistant director of Between Breaths, I Forgive You, and Tempting Providence.

 As a director, Sharon is most interested in the relationships between the characters on stage, and between the characters and their subject matter.
 She specializes in working with emerging actors to build confidence and to strengthen skills in preparation for a successful performance, and is dedicated to creating an environment that encourages exploration and experimentation.